Agreement on Confidentiality

 There are several ways of getting in touch with a company:

-- A lot of companies have uploaded project proposals in the Job- and Project Bank (you might also check the Project Banks of other Universities).
+- A lot of companies have uploaded project proposals in the Job- and Project Bank.
 Take a look at companies that have posted internships as well; these companies will often be interested in project collaboration.

 - Twice a year The Study and Career Guidance hosts an event where the companies/organizations who are interested in collaborating with students visit the IT University.
 See the calendar for The Study and Career Guidance here.